 Conservation*

-The threat to golf:
+The threat to golf

 The commercial revolution in professional golf with the rise of television money has encouraged the development of courses with fertilised fairways and over-watered greens.
 Quite understandably this threatens to create in the mind of the public that golf is un-ecological in its use of water, fertilisers and pesticides.

-FineGolf’s support for the ‘running’ game of golf in contrast to ‘target-golf’ is fundamentally conservationist.
-In collaboration with experts FineGolf has written a series of conservationist articles.
-John Nicholson Associates, the UK’s leading independent environmental and habitat consultantcy has developed articles covering; gorse, friend or foe? downlands, and trees .
+In collaboration with experts FineGolf has published a series of conservationist articles.
+John Nicholson Associates, the UK’s leading independent environmental and habitat consultantcy has developed articles covering; Gorse, friend or foe?
+Downlands, Heather and Trees .

-This positive education on conservation by FineGolf goes alongside calling for, with clear recommendations, environmental policy change by the government’s bodies on ‘sea defence’ and an important criticism of Golf Environment Organisation (GEO) which ignores of the weed/fine grasses dichotomy and brings into question its own conservationism.
+This positive education on conservation by FineGolf goes alongside calling for, with clear recommendations, environmental policy change by the government’s bodies on ‘sea defence’ and an important criticism of Golf Environment Organisation (GEO) which ignores the weed/fine grasses dichotomy and brings into question its own trumpeted conservationism.

-Water is a scarce resource, fine grasses conserve it.
+Water is a scarce resource, fine grasses conserve it

-Green unfortunately became the buzz word:
+Green unfortunately became the buzz word

 It did though seem that lush target golf was carrying all before it in the 1990s and the credo “if it isn’t green, it must be dead” pervading golf at many levels.
-If ‘weed’ annual meadow grass (Poa annua) with its shallow roots goes brown then it is likely to be dead, but perennial fescue/browntop bent grasses with deep roots often go brown in a dry summer but can survive droughts and come back green with the first rain.
-Read the article of what happened at heathland de Pan GC and also the ‘Green illusion’ article by Norbert ‘the turf fox’ Lischka.
+If ‘weed’ annual meadow grass (Poa annua) with their shallow roots or rye with its tufted habit goes brown then it is likely to be dead, but perennial fescue/browntop bent grasses with deep roots often go dormant and brown in a normal dry summer but can survive droughts, unlike rye or Poa annua, and come back green with the first rain.

 FineGolf’s ambition